mos5939/Assessment-Honey_production/README.md

 8. Trends in regional differences
 9. Influence of colony numbers

-## Prerequsiites for project
+## Prerequisites for project
-THe functioning of this project requires the installation and running of project:
+The functioning of this project requires the installation and running of project:
 •	Python3
 •	Jupyter
 •	The following python packages: